 The Overview Active Report contains one BY field for each dimension.
 The report displays a maximum of six dimensions and four measures.
 The total values are displayed for each measure.
 Each field features a drop-down menu, where you can access active report options.
 The Overview Active Report is always generated and resides in the Analytics folder.
 The following image shows an example of an Overview Active Report.

 The Samples Generator uses the first four measures to create Pie charts, by pairing these measures with up to three different dimensions found in the source synonym.
 Each pie chart shows the Top 10 values.
 The number of pie charts may vary depending on your synonym structure.
 The following image shows an example of a pie chart created by the Samples Generator.

 The Sample Generator creates bar charts for each measure paired with up to three different dimensions.
 Each bar chart shows all values in the dataset for that dimension.
 If there are more values than can be displayed on the screen, a scrollbar appears.
 The number of bar charts may vary depending on the structure of your synonym.
 The following image shows an example of an automatically generated bar chart.

-Line charts are only generated, if your source dataset includes an eligible date, which contains data for minimum three unique months.
+Line charts are only generated if your source dataset includes an eligible date, which contains data for a minimum of three unique months.
 If this data is present in the dataset, a line chart is created for each measure.
 The following image shows an example of a line chart.